NISPOM Change 2 and H.R.666

 Any recording can be reviewed any time along with corresponding metadata via a convenient Wed-based management tool.
 Recordings are easily searchable, allowing for easy investigation and analysis.

-Ekran System monitors all Windows server and desktop, Linux SSH/Telnet, and various Unix sessions regardless of the level of privilege user has, applications, or network protocols used.
+Ekran System monitors all Windows server and desktop, macOS desktop, Linux SSH/Telnet, and various Unix sessions regardless of the level of privilege user has, applications, or network protocols used.
 Automatic license provisioning makes Ekran System ideal for virtual environments, as it allows redistributing licenses automatically as you shut down and create new virtual machines.

 Besides multi-factor authentication, privileged account and session management (PASM), one-time passwords and other access management features, the platform includes the secondary authentication tool.
 Secondary authentication is used in order to distinguish between users of shared account, allowing Ekran System to clearly attribute each recording to a specific user.

 Ekran System also features robust alerting capabilities to facilitate incident detection.
 It has a set of built-in predefined alerts, specifically designed to cover most common incidents linked to insider threats.
 Users can also create custom alerts based on their specific needs and situation.

 When an alert is triggered, a notification will be sent to your security personnel, allowing them to quickly review the incident and issue an appropriate response.

 Upon alert, security personnel will receive a notification with the link to corresponding session recording.
 If the session is still ongoing, then it can be viewed live, and if malicious activity is detected, a user can be blocked immediately.
 For high-risk actions, you can configure automatic user and/or process blocking once the corresponding alert is fired.

 Apart from allowing to manually block users, Ekran System also can monitor and optionally automatically block any USB connected devices.
 This allows you to protect your infrastructure from mass storages and infected USB drives.

 Reporting and analysis